Reliable Quantum Communications based on Asymmetry in Distillation and Coding: Introduction

-The key contributions of the paper can be summarized as follows: \begin{itemize} \item Proposal of a hybrid scheme which uses both purification and \ac{QEC} to improve the overall fidelity; \item Establishment of a conceptual connection between teleportation over purified \ac{EPR} pairs and equivalent quantum channels; \item Analysis of the evolution of the equivalent quantum channel parameters to find out exploitable asymmetries; \item Demonstration that ad-hoc asymmetric codes give, compared to conventional \ac{QEC}, a performance boost and codeword size reduction both in a single link and in a network scenario; \item Design of improved quantum network scheduling policies for swapping and purification. \end{itemize} This paper is organized as follows.
+The key contributions of the paper can be summarized as follows: \begin{itemize} \item Proposal of a hybrid distillation-\ac{QEC} scheme which exploits the asymmetries arising from distillation protocols; \item Evolution analysis of the equivalent quantum channel parameters of a distillation protocol to find out exploitable asymmetries; \item Proposal and design of an improved quantum network protocol based on scheduling policies for swapping and distillation. \item Demonstration that ad-hoc asymmetric codes can provide, compared to conventional \ac{QEC}, a performance boost and codeword size reduction both in a single link and in a network scenario; \end{itemize} This paper is organized as follows.
 Section~\ref{sec:preliminary} introduces preliminary concepts and models together with some background material.
 Section~\ref{sec:mainContribution} focuses on the main contributions of the paper.
 Numerical results are shown in Section~\ref{sec:NumRes}.
 Finally, conclusions are drawn in Section~\ref{sec:conclusions}.

 \emph{Notation}: throughout the paper, capital bold letters denote matrices.
 We adopt the bra-ket notation to indicate vectors representing quantum states.
 The ket vector $\ket{\psi}$ is a column vector with complex coefficients, while the bra vector $\bra{\psi}$ is its complex conjugate.